Waste & recycling

 Some items are not able to be thrown into recycling bins for a number of reasons.
 These household plastics that cannot be recycled are:

 Finally, as stated in our Simple Recycling blog post, styrofoam is not something that is normally recycled in curbside bins.
-There are specialized sites that it can be dropped off at.
-You may use the APS Industry Alliance recycling location tool to find a location near you.
+There are specialized sites where it can be dropped off at.
+You may use the EPS Industry Alliance recycling location tool to find a location near you.

 Getting Rid of Household Appliances and Electronics